RobotGyal/Project-Impact-v1/Proposal.md

 **Is your project Solo or Team?**
 Solo

 ## Description
 Right now I have the entire dataset that I need.
 I have worked with some of the fields and worked with visualizing a few aspects.
 The data set is about 46,000 rows so working with this larger set will be good practice going forward.
+I want to be able to cleanly display this data so and use what I've found along the analysis to make and display certain results and predictions.

 ## Challenges I Anticipate

-**List out the challenges you anticipate for completing this project**
+    Getting all geolocations translated to physical locations Wasting time with long calculations running on a large dataset Switching between different tools and resources (Jupyter, DS libraries, Javascript, Python, Django,...)

 ## Skateboard

-**ONE SINGLE aspect of product.
-Consider: build backend for SPD 1.2 front end, CRUD one resource, use API or library, authentication etc.**

-**Start coding and finish “Skateboard” feature before beginning “Bike”.**
+Get data cleaned and displayed on a webpage.

 ## Bike
-**ONE additional features that get you closer to your idealized product.
-Examples: CRUD 2nd resource, add comments, API use, authentication, library use**
+Do basic visualizations (histograms, bar graphs, etc) and get optimize to reduce time.
+Work with geolocation libraries to help with displaying latitude and longitude.

 ## Car
-**ONE additional feature**
+Get higher level visualizations using D3 library and other data visualization libraries.